unkokaeru/digital-garden/content/MTH1006 Logbook.md

 	   - Practiced with `if` statements to evaluate and display conditions.
 	   - Developed a script to compare temperatures between two days.
 	3. **Functions**:
-	   - Completed some modules in Matlab Academy under Matlab Fundamentals.
+	   - Completed some modules in MATLAB Academy under MATLAB Fundamentals.
 	   - Created and modified a function `area_circle` to calculate the area of a circle, and adjusted it to handle different input types and scenarios.

 ### Exercises